-When the Santa Fe Trail was first surveyed in 1825, Diamond Springs, Kansas was called the Diamond of the Plains, and records of Santa Fe traders who passed by Diamond Springs date back as early as 1821 when William Becknell, called the “Father of the Santa Fe Trail,” combined several Indian paths and created a line of commerce between the United States and the residents of Santa Fe, New Mexico, then governed by Mexico.
+When the Santa Fe Trail was first surveyed in 1825, Diamond Springs, Kansas, was called the Diamond of the Plains.
+Records of Santa Fe traders who passed by Diamond Springs date back as early as 1821 when William Becknell, called the “Father of the Santa Fe Trail,” combined several Indian paths and created a line of commerce between the United States and the residents of Santa Fe, New Mexico, then governed by Mexico.

-The spring was first named Jones Spring by George Sibley during the 1825 survey of the Santa Fe Trail in honor of Ben Jones who discovered the welcome source of water.
-Two years later, Sibley re-surveyed the trail, making a few corrections and noted:
+The spring was first named Jones Spring by George Sibley during the 1825 survey of the Santa Fe Trail in honor of Ben Jones, who discovered the welcome water source.
+Two years later, Sibley re-surveyed the trail, making a few corrections, and noted:

 Afterward, it was known as Diamond Springs and became a favorite stopping place for the many emigrants traveling along the Santa Fe Trail.
 Here, these hardy pioneers often rendezvoused to form larger caravans, as the path to the southwest was vulnerable to Indian attacks by the Comanche, Kiowa, and Cheyenne tribes.

-A mail station was established at the spring by the Waldo Hall Company in 1849.
-The impressive station complex was comprised of two large stone buildings, one of which served as a hotel, restaurant and saloon and the other, as a warehouse and store.
-A blacksmith shop, large corrals that could hold hundreds of livestock, and several out-buildings were also situated at the site.
+A mail station was established by the Waldo Hall Company in 1849.
+The impressive station complex comprised two large stone buildings, one serving as a hotel, restaurant, and saloon and the other as a warehouse and store.
+A blacksmith shop, large corrals that could hold hundreds of livestock, and several outbuildings were also situated at the site.

 During the Civil War, on May 4, 1863, the stage station was attacked and robbed by Missouri Bushwhacker Dick Yeager, a William Quantrill confederate.
-During the raid, the station manager, Augustus Howell was killed and Mrs. Howell was severely wounded.
+During the raid, the station manager, Augustus Howell was killed, and Mrs. Howell was severely wounded.
 The renegades then set the station on fire and fled east.
-The station was never rebuilt and was moved to Six Mile Creek, so named for its distance from Diamond Springs.
-The spring; however, continued to be a valuable water source and popular campsite as long as the Santa Fe Trail was active in this vicinity.
+The station was never rebuilt and moved to Six Mile Creek, so it was named for its distance from Diamond Springs.
+The spring, however, continued to be a valuable water source and popular campsite as long as the Santa Fe Trail was active in this vicinity.

 “We passed Diamond Springs.
-The remains of three buildings of stone two stories high tell their story of violence.
+The remains of three stone buildings two stories high tell their story of violence.
 A good monument for the builder.
-A small room used as dramshop is all that’s left fit for use save a large stone corral surrounding 5 or 6 acres with a small supply of hay.”
+A small room used as a dramshop is all that is left fit for use save a large stone corral surrounding 5 or 6 acres with a small supply of hay.”

-Some years later, another settlement was established at the spring, also called Diamond Springs.
+Some years later, another settlement was established in the spring, also called Diamond Springs.
 A station along the Strong City & Superior Division of the Atchison, Topeka & Santa Fe Railroad, a post office opened in August 1868.
-It became a minor shipping point for the surrounding agricultural area and in 1910 it had a population of 27 people.
-The post office closed in 1930 and sometime later, the area was sold and utilized as a large ranch, which it continues as today.
+It became a minor shipping point for the surrounding agricultural area, and in 1910, it had a population of 27 people.
+The post office closed in 1930, and sometime later, the area was sold and utilized as a large ranch, which it continues to be used today.
 The old townsite is marked only by a couple of private homes, a few stone ruins, and an old cemetery.

-The site is accessed by taking U.S. Highway 56 west from Council Grove about 13.5 miles to the junction with Kansas Highway 149, turn south about .5 miles.
+The site is accessed by taking U.S. Highway 56 west from Council Grove, about 13.5 miles, to the junction with Kansas Highway 149, and turn south about .5 miles.
 The site is at the crossing of the Santa Fe Railroad tracks.